abarchi/git-continuous/Rewriting-History/README.md

 Examine the history log using the log command.

 Open your fake text file and verify the state of your modification.
-It should like this for example :
+It should look like this for example :

 ```sh
 Git commands even a monkey can understand